MBZUAI-IFM/WR-Arena/README.md

 ## Simulative Reasoning & Planning

 This section evaluates video generation models on their ability to perform simulative reasoning and planning for robotic tasks.
-> ⚠️ Part of the code has been uploaded; the rest is currently being prepared.
+Part of the code has been uploaded and the rest is currently being prepared.

 ### Fine-tuning Setup